 The TPO is NOT IN EFFECT until served upon the Respondent.
 If problems arise with the Respondent, the Petitioner should immediately call 911 and advise them of the current situation.

 All Temporary Protection Orders (TPOs) not served upon the Respondent due to lack of a valid address will remain on file at the Fulton County Sheriff’s Department for 30 days.
 Deputies have access to these Orders 24 hours 7 days a week.
 If a valid address becomes available, the Petitioner is responsible for notifying the Fulton County Sheriff’s Department of the address.
 The Fulton County Sheriff Department’s phone number is (404) 612-5100.

 If an emergency protective order is in place, the temporary restrictions must be followed by the Petitioner and Respondent until appearance in court.
 Parties need to appear in court on the date listed on the petition and be prepared to participate in a full hearing.
 The Domestic Violence Court Judge will make a determination whether or not to grant or deny the Petitioner’s request for a TPO based on the evidence presented by both parties.
 If the Petitioner does not show up for court, the petition for a TPO will most likely be dismissed.
-If the Respondent does not show up for court, a Default Judgment can be entered against him or her.
+If the Respondent has been served and does not show up for court, a Default Judgment can be entered against him or her.

 The Court may reset the case and provide another court date as long as the new court date is scheduled within the 30-day statutory time frame from the filing of the TPO petition.
 If there is an emergency protective order in place, the Court may continue the emergency protective order until the new court date.